 Crenshaw’s magical stroke returned.
 He mastered Augusta’s slippery surfaces, surviving the tournament without making a single three-putt.
 He authored a final-round 68 that included “a Harvey bounce” off the trees at the second and birdies at 16 and 17 to close one of the tournament’s most improbable victories.

 It was a signature moment, with one more to come.
-Crenshaw was the captain of the U.S. team at the 1999 Ryder Cup at the Country Club in Brookline, Mass., and by Saturday, he looked every bit the loser.
+Crenshaw was the captain of the U.S. team at the 1999 Ryder Cup at the Country Club in Brookline, Massachusetts, and by Saturday, he looked every bit the loser.
 The U.S. was down 10-6 going into the Sunday singles matches.
 No team had ever overcome such a deficit.

 But Crenshaw, emotional and defiant, a historian at heart, used every bit of his stubborn Texas upbringing and knowledge of the game to inspire his team.
 And when Justin Leonard clinched the win with his 45-foot prayer of a putt on the 17th hole, Crenshaw had left another unforgettable mark on the game he loves so dearly.